Partitioning Well-Clustered Graphs: Spectral Clustering Works!: Connection Between Eigenvectors and Indicator Vectors of Clusters

 due to \eq{boundbeta} and \eq{aptb}.
 By setting $\hat{\lambda}=0$, we have that

 By the condition of $\Upsilon=\Omega(k^3)$, the inequality above implies that $ \zeta' \ge \frac{1}{10\sqrt{k}}$, which leads to a contradiction. \end{proof}

 We point out that it was shown in \cite{impCheeger13} that the first $k$ eigenvectors can be approximated by a $(2k + 1)$-step function.
 The quality of the approximation is the same as the one given by our structure theorem.
-However, a $(2k+1)$-step approximation is not enough to show that every cluster is concentrated around a certain point.
+However, a $(2k+1)$-step approximation is not enough to show that most vertices belonging to the same cluster are mapped close to each other in the spectral embedding.

 We further point out that standard matrix perturbation theorems cannot be applied in our setting.
 For instance, we look at a well-clustered graph $G$ that contains a subset $C$ of a cluster $S_i$ such that most neighbors of vertices in $C$ are outside $S_i$.
 In this case, the adjacency matrix representing crossing edges of $G$ has high spectral norm, and hence standard matrix perturbation arguments could not give us a meaningful result.
 However, our structure theorem takes the fact that $\vol(C)$ has to be small into account, and that is why the structure theorem is needed to analyze the cut structure of a graph.